mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 One of the surprising outcomes of the load test was that the real data scenario outperformed the worst-case scenario.

-Due to the previous point about bandwidth, Sia performs much better with a small set of very large files as opposed to a large set of ~40 MiB files.
-A better representation of Sia's best-case performance would use files that are ~20 GiB each (or, more precisely, 21474693120 bytes so that they're exactly 512x Sia's chunk size).
+It turns out that Sia performs much better with a small set of very large files than a large set of ~40 MiB files.
+A better representation of Sia's best-case performance would use files that are ~20 GiB each (or, more precisely, 21474693120 bytes so that they're exactly 512x Sia's chunk size, maximizing Sia's file packing efficiency).

 ### Increase file sizes for worst-case scenario

+To test Sia's performance in its worst-case scenario, I uploaded thousands of 1-byte files.
+It was interesting to see the results, but the resulting metrics were so extreme to the point that they're basically meaningless.

+Some readers gave feedback that this test should be ignored entirely and Sia should only be tested with the large files it's currently optimized for.
+I think that would be a mistake.
+It would be like reporting the performance characteristics of a car when it's driven at 120 mph.
+That might be the car's ideal performance speed, but real world users want to know how it performs in real world conditions.

+I propose adjusting the minimum file size to be 4 KB.

 I want to take a moment to emphasize the importance of this test.